AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 **Resolution**: Cannot implement PasswordField and MultipleChoiceField support at this time due to GF 2.9 test environment limitations.
 These fields should be supported in future GF versions or when the test environment is updated.

 **Note**: Test files were created but cannot pass until the GF field classes are available in the test environment.

+### Price Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)

+**Discovery**: The Price field exists in GF 2.8+ but is not available in the GF 2.9 test environment:
+- `GF_Field_Price` class is NOT loaded in the test environment
+- The field is not included in GF_Fields::get_all() because the class is not loaded
+- GraphQL schema does not contain PriceField type

+**Evidence**:
+- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-price.php` (GF 2.8+)
+- Field has `GF_Fields::register( new GF_Field_Price() )` at end of class file
+- GF_Fields::get_all() does not include this field because the class is not loaded
+- Test creation fails because PriceField GraphQL type does not exist

+**Root Cause**:
+1. **GF Test Environment Issue**: The test environment GF 2.9 does not load the Price field class, even though the file exists
+2. **Conditional Loading**: The Price field may be loaded conditionally in production GF, but not in test environment
+3. **Version Compatibility**: Although @since 2.8, the field may not be fully integrated in GF 2.9 test environment

+**Resolution**: Cannot implement PriceField support at this time due to GF 2.9 test environment limitations.
+The field should be supported in future GF versions or when the test environment is updated.

+**Note**: Test file was created but cannot pass until the GF field class is available in the test environment.

 ---